 Taking into the account the active dynamics of blockchain integration in delivery channels tracing, it is predicted to become immensely prospective segment for distributed ledger practices implementation along with FinTech.

-According to the experts’ opinion, over the last year and a half blockchain technology has swiftly covered the distance between the stage of figuring out what the distributed ledger is to the stage where the vendors are proving its functionality in practice.
+According to the experts’ opinion, over the last year and half blockchain technology has swiftly covered the distance between the stage of figuring out what the distributed ledger is to the stage where the vendors are proving its functionality in practice.
 Blockchain transfer to the implementation stage is confirmed by numerous customers’ requirements and their growing awareness of tech’s essentials.

 Moreover, the experts agree that the distributed ledger tech is spreading all over the delivery chain verification segment being deployed in various logistics-related industries such as jewelry, food, construction materials, electronics and so on.